 Obviously, one of the biggest factors that will influence buying an air conditioner is how much money you have to spend.
 Air con is an investment.
 It may require a substantial initial outlay, but you will save money in the long run.

 Air conditioners range from anywhere between $500 and $5000+, so how much you can afford will affect what kind of system you get (for example, multi-split systems are more expensive than split systems), what features it has, and how energy efficient it is.

 5. What Features and Functions Do You Need?

 Different air conditioners have different features and functions, and this affects how expensive they are.
 Some might be extremely important to you and your lifestyle.
 Some not so much.
 Here are a few features you may want to consider:

-If you are thinking about buying an AC system, give us a call today.
+If you are thinking about buying an air conditioner give us a call today.
 Our operations span the greater metro area, including the Eastern Suburbs, Lower North Shore and South West.
 With over 10 years of experience under our belt, we pride ourselves on providing the highest quality of fast and efficient service.

-Want some more advice before buying an AC unit?
+Want some more advice before buying an air conditioner unit?
 Check out these posts below: